thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 4.1.14 =
+* **Bug Fix:** The handling of saving [Thumber.co](https://thumber.co) subscriptions was broken for some use cases.
+  The logic has been updated to work correctly in all cases.

+= 4.1.13 =
+* **Enhancement:** HostGator users were noticing an issue where HTTP connection failures would show up while Document Gallery was enabled.
+This resulted in symptoms like not being able to update plugins.
+This release modifies behavior to try and bypass this HostGator shortcoming.
+Work is still being done working with HostGator to try and identify a more complete resolution.

 = 4.1.12 =
 * **Bug Fix:** Resolves issues where the visual editor gallery preview was missing for a small subset of shortcode types.